Revelations (Gene album): Background and recording

 Gene released their second studio album Drawn to the Deep End in February 1997.
 It peaked at number eight on the UK Albums Chart; all of its singles peaked within the UK top 40, with "We Could Be Kings" reaching the highest at number 17.
 Despite the commercial success, the album received mixed reviews from music critics.
 The album ended up costing £200,000 to make; though it outsold the band's debut studio album Olympian (1995), their label Polydor Records had higher sales expectations.
 The label was hesitant about letting the band make another album, toying with the idea of dropping them from their roster.
 Revelations was produced for the most part by Hugh Jones, save for "The British Disease", which was produced by the band and worked on with engineer Ben Jones and assistant Raj Das.

 The bulk of it was recorded at Rockfield Studios in Rockfield, Wales with assistant engineer Lee Butler; Phil Ault served as assistant engineer on "Something in the Water".
 "The British Disease" was recorded and mixed at Maison Rogue in London.
-The Most of the recordings were mixed at Whitfield Street Recording Studios in London with mix engineer Roland Herrington.
+Most of the recordings were mixed at Whitfield Street Recording Studios in London with mix engineer Roland Herrington.
 "Love Won't Work", "Mayday" and "You'll Never Walk Again" were mixed at The Pierce Rooms in London with assistant Neil Aldridge.
 Though the label told the band they only had a month to make the album, the recording and mixing process took seven weeks in total to complete.
 Ian Cooper then mastered the album at Metropolis Studios in London.